BCI’s definition of an “officer-involved critical incident” includes:

 - The death of a person while in custody, defined as “a situation when there has been a formal arrest or when, under the totality of the circumstances, there has been a restraint on freedom of movement of the degree associated with formal arrests.”

-When a local law enforcement agency experiences an officer-involved critical incident, that agency contacts BCI and requests help.
-Agents from across BCI work together to ensure that the criminal investigation yields a comprehensive and impartial report.
-That report is crucial to helping the prosecutor’s office determine how the case should proceed.
+When a local law enforcement agency experiences an officer-involved critical incident and wants BCI’s assistance, that agency contacts BCI to request help.
+Agents from across BCI work together to ensure that the criminal investigation yields an impartial and comprehensive investigation and report.
+The report is crucial to helping the corresponding prosecutor’s office determine how the case should proceed.

-The Officer-Involved Critical Incident Response Team may tap BCI team members from:
+The Major Case Response Team may tap expertise from:

-- Special Investigations Unit: Agents write and execute search warrants; interview witnesses and officers involved; locate and review any video footage of the incident, including from body and dash cameras, surveillance systems and cellphones; and collect other evidence.
+- The Force Investigations Unit.
+Agents write and execute search warrants; interview witnesses and the officers involved; locate and review any video footage of the incident, including that from body and dash cameras, surveillance systems, and cellphones; and collect other evidence.
+In addition to the on-scene investigative duties, agents conduct investigative follow-up, prepare the case facts for presentation to the prosecutor’s office, and attend court proceedings.

-- Crime Scene Unit: Agents process the scene, photograph and preserve evidence, and submit evidence for further analysis, such as ballistics or DNA testing, from other specialized BCI departments.
+- The Crime Scene Unit.
+Crime Scene agents process the scene, photograph and preserve evidence, and submit evidence such as ballistics and DNA for analysis by specialized BCI departments.

-- Laboratory Division: Scientists analyze forensic evidence, including bullet trajectory, blood stain analysis and DNA.
+- The Laboratory Division.
+Scientists analyze forensic evidence, including bullet trajectory, blood stains, and DNA.

-- Cyber Crimes Unit: Agents obtain and analyze video and electronic evidence.
+- The Cyber Crimes Unit.
+Agents obtain and analyze video and electronic evidence.

-- Criminal Intelligence Unit: Analysts specialize in analytics and social media searches to learn more, including finding potential witnesses who didn’t initially come forward.
+- The Criminal Intelligence Unit.
+These analysts focus on analytics and social-media searches to learn more, including finding potential witnesses who didn’t initially come forward.

-Some of the tools the Response Team can tap:
+Among the tools that the Major Case Response Team may employ:

-- Crime scene scanner: This tool shoots out millions of laser beams within a few minutes to document everything at the scene of the critical incident.
+- Crime-scene scanner.
+This tool shoots out millions of laser beams within a few minutes to document everything at the scene of the critical incident.
 It creates a 3D diagram so accurate that investigators can later consult it to take measurements and study evidence locations.
-The 3D diagram also can give prosecutors and jurors a direct look at the scene.
+The 3D diagram also can provide prosecutors and jurors a direct look at the scene.

-- Ohio Organized Crime Investigations Commission (OCIC) forensic audio and video experts: BCI’s Officer-Involved Critical Incident Response Team gathers as much video from as many different angles as possible.
-The investigators can then tap the OCIC experts to enhance the sound or synchronize the videos so that investigators can see the incident unfold from multiple perspectives simultaneously.
+- Forensic audio and video analysis.
+After gathering as much video from as many angles as possible, the team may tap the forensic audio and video experts at the attorney general’s Organized Crime Investigations Commission (OCIC).
+These experts enhance the sound and/or synchronize the videos so the investigators can see the incident unfold from multiple perspectives simultaneously.

 - When an Ohio law enforcement officer is involved in a critical incident, BCI’s investigation is independent, professional and prompt — but the emphasis is thoroughness, not speed.